tomis9/cookbook/content/vagrant.md

 vagrant destroy <name>
 ```

-Remove from a list machines that don't already exist:
+Remove from a list machines that no longer exist:
 ```
 vagrant global-status --prune
 ```